Logo with stylized letter A incorporating a green telephone handset and the text 'Automatic Appointments'.

 "Hey Mike, this is Sarah.
 I work with homeowners in the Brookside Heights area — do you do much work over there?
 Great — I was just looking at your page and saw you've been family-owned since 2008 with tons of five-star reviews.
 That's actually why I wanted to reach out..."

-What to Do When the Technology Fails You
+When Technology Fails You

 That's fine.
 Skip it.
 Make the call without personalization.